Definition:

 Application of Virtual Reality in E-commerce

 The integration of Virtual Reality into e-commerce is revolutionizing the online shopping experience, offering consumers a more immersive and interactive way to explore products and services.
-Here are some of the main applications
+Here are some of the main applications:

 1. Online stores:

-2. Product Viewing:
+2. Product visualization:

-– Provides 360-degree views of products.
+– It offers 360-degree views of the products.

-3. Virtual Test:
+3. Virtual exam:

 4. Product customization: